kaydotdev/stochastic-quantization/README.md

-# Stochastic Vector Quantization
+# Adaptive Stochastic K-means

-This repository explores an implementation of the **Stochastic K-means algorithm** (also referred to as the **Stochastic Quantization algorithm**), a robust and scalable alternative to existing K-means solvers, designed to handle large datasets and utilize memory more efficiently during computation.
+This repository explores an implementation of the **Adaptive Stochastic K-means** (also referred to as the **Stochastic Quantization algorithm**), a robust and scalable alternative to existing K-means solvers, designed to handle large datasets and utilize memory more efficiently during computation.
 The implementation examines the application of the algorithm to high-dimensional unsupervised and semi-supervised learning tasks.
-The repository contains both a Python package for reproducing experimental results and a LaTeX manuscript documenting the theoretical and experimental outcomes of the Stochastic Quantization algorithm.
+The repository contains both a Python package for reproducing experimental results and a LaTeX manuscript documenting the theoretical and experimental outcomes of the algorithm.
 The Python package continues to evolve independently of the research documentation; therefore, to reproduce specific results presented in the paper, researchers should refer to the commit hash mentioned in the description.

 ## Example